 - we may not be able to sell our water filtration products or chronic renal failure therapy products at competitive prices or profitably;

 - we may encounter problems with our suppliers, manufacturers and distributors;

 - we may encounter unanticipated internal control deficiencies or weaknesses or ineffective disclosure controls and procedures;

 - we may not obtain appropriate or necessary regulatory approvals to achieve our business plan;

 - products that appeared promising to us in research or clinical trials may not demonstrate anticipated efficacy, safety or cost savings in subsequent pre-clinical or clinical trials;

 - we may not be able to secure or enforce adequate legal protection, including patent protection, for our products; and

 - we may not be able to achieve sales growth in key geographic markets.

-More detailed information about the Company and the risk factors that may affect the realization of forward-looking statements, including the forward-looking statements in this press release, is set forth in our filings with the SEC, including our periodic reports filed with the SEC.
-We urge investors and security holders to read those documents free of charge at the SEC’s web site at www.sec.gov.
+More detailed information about the company and the risk factors that may affect the realization of forward-looking statements, including the forward-looking statements in this press release, is set forth in our filings with the SEC, including our Annual Report on Form 10-K for the fiscal year ended December 31, 2013 and our other periodic reports filed with the SEC.
+We urge you to read those documents free of charge at the SEC’s web site at www.sec.gov.
 We do not undertake to publicly update or revise our forward-looking statements as a result of new information, future events or otherwise, except as required by law.